Gulzada550/devsecops-takehome-submission/README.md

 -  Support for high-memory scientific workloads

 All implemented with **standard Kubernetes building blocks**, and ready to extend into production environments.

 ---

+## Final Notes
+- The first part demonstrates a complete DevSecOps flow: secure image → scan → deploy → monitor.
+- The second part provides an extendable design for self-service dev environments.
+- All components are reproducible locally using KinD and GitHub Actions.

+---